 U.I.M. will provide medals for 1-2-3 in the series at the final race.

-Foreign drivers: Those drivers who successfully start in either a qualifying heat & race must receive the following money:
+Foreign drivers, based on the nationality of their international licence: Those drivers who successfully start in either a qualifying heat & race must receive the following money: